 Orientation is the first step toward a smooth start whether you are a first-year student, transfer student, or family member of a student.
-Orientation will provide the information you need about academics, finances, campus services, and student life.
-Students will meet other students, an academic adviser, and register for courses.
+We are committed to helping all incoming students learn important information, make connections, and feel prepared to begin their NDSU experience.

 New students who will start classes during spring semester are invited to Orientation on Friday, December 3 and Monday, January 10 from 9 a.m.-4 p.m.
 You will learn about academics and finances, have lunch at a dining center, meet with an academic advisor and register for classes, and have the option of touring campus.
 You will also have a choice of breakout sessions to learn about specific student services.